Sir Thomas More was a sixteenth century statesman and writer best known for “Utopia”

 Chronology/Biography of Sir Thomas More:

-1506: Became a Member of Parliament and Under-Sheriff of London in the reign of King Henry the Seventh.
+1506: More became a Member of Parliament and Under-Sheriff of London in the reign of King Henry the Seventh.

 1514: Thomas More was introduced to King Henry the Eighth by Thomas Wolsey and became Master of Requests.